-The thermal resistance of the cathedral assembly is provided by the R-30 blown in cellulose insulation and the 1 inch of rigid XPS insulation installed to the interior of the rafters.
-With cathedral ceilings, the framing members are thermal bridges through the insulating layer.
-These thermal bridges will reduce the rated R-value of the insulation approximately 20%.
-This means that the 2x12 rafters with a span of 24 inches on center, and with rated R-30 blown cellulose will in reality have an effective R-value of around R-24 for the entire assembly.
-The rigid insulation however spans the rafters.
-This means that close to the entire rated insulating value of the rigid insulation will be effective in providing thermal resistance.
-1 inch of rigid XPS installed to the interior of the structure will have an effective R-value of R-5.
-Added together, the R-value of the assembly is approximately R-29.
+The thermal resistance of the assembly is provided by the 4 inches of rigid insulation installed to the exterior of the structure.
+Due to the high temperatures experienced by the roof, EPS insulation would not be appropriate for this system, the insulation should be either XPS or Polyisocyanurate.
+With cavity insulation, the framing members (studs, top and bottom plates, window headers, etc) are thermal bridges through the insulating layer.
+These thermal bridges can reduce the rated R-value of the insulation upwards of 35% to 40%.
+This means that a 2x6 stud wall with a rated R-19 fiberglass batt will in reality have an effective R-value of around R-13 for the entire assembly.
+For this design, since the insulation is installed exterior of the structure, concerns with thermal bridging of the framing members are essentially eliminated.
+This means that close to the entire rated insulating value of the insulation will be effective in providing thermal resistance.
+4 inches of rigid XPS installed to the exterior of the structure will have an effective R-value of R-20.